MikeTheEngr/MikeTheEngr/README.md

 </div>
 ---

-## Nice to meet you.
-Here’s a little about me
+## I’m glad you’re here.
+Here’s what you should know about me.

 **Full-Stack Developer | AI Engineer**